 What a song for a tribute!

-We found out shortly after our wedding that the priest who married us murdered a nun because she found out he was molesting girls (story here).
+We found out shortly after our wedding that the priest who married us allegedly murdered a nun because she found out he was molesting girls (story here).
+They made a Netflix documentary about it.

 Now obviously this was not a perfect wedding.
 But you know what…we have funny memories.
 If it was perfect, we wouldn’t have the stories to share with our kids.
 So brides…don’t sweat it.
 In the long run, it really doesn’t matter.
 And 25 years later we are still happily married.